blake-regalia/bkit.js/README.md

 # bkit.js 🐝
 [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]

-A utility kit for encoding and decoding binary data.
+A utility kit for encoding and decoding binary data using `Uint8Array`s in both node.js and the browser.

 ## License